Modern (1940’s-present)

 Ethical Considerations and Challenges

 With CRISPR being at the forefront of genome editing, it is no surprise that it raises ethical questions since it is an advanced form of biotechnology.
-Is it ethical for gene editing technology, like CRISPR, to genetically alter human DNA?
 Gene editing can have consequences such as unintentional changes in the genome.
 Other issues that groups point to are “designer babies” with enhanced genetic traits as potential unethical outcomes of this technology.
+Likewise, the ethical considerations extend to the potential for CRISPR to be used for non-therapeutic enhancements, such as selecting for favorable traits like higher intelligence or physical appearance (de Lecuona et al., 2017).
 There are also environmental concerns as gene editing could disrupt the natural selective pathway all organisms have taken to survive.
 Worldwide legislation must be unanimously agreed upon regarding the growth of gene editing technology in order for it to be used for only the betterment of the human race (Ayanoglu 2020).
+Additionally, the use of CRISPR in human embryos raises profound questions about the moral status of embryos and the implications of germline modifications, which are changes that can be passed on to future generations.
+This has led to debates about the long-term impact on the human gene pool.
+The American Medical Association’s Code of Ethics highlights that germline manipulation could result in “unpredictable and irreversible results that adversely affect the welfare of subsequent generations” (Sargent, Johnson, & Sarata, 2017).

 CRISPR Technology has several limitations that may prevent its immediate commercialization.
 These limitations include immunotoxicity, DNA Damage/Apoptosis, or off -target effects.
 A common problem with CRISPR technology is specifically the off-target effect, which is when the Cas-9 enzyme cleaves a different site on the DNA strand than intended.
 After sufficient investigation, researchers suggest that the amount of gRNA and Cas-9 must be optimized and proportionate, and must be completed through direct delivery (Joshi 2024).
 This will ensure that the system is not thrown out of balance and will only target the intended sequence.
 The ethical considerations and technological challenges present many hurdles for CRISPR to overcome in order for it to be fully realized in a clinical setting.